EXPLAINER: Details of the final version of Texas voting bill

 LIMITING OPPORTUNITIES TO VOTE

 The legislation written by Republicans explicitly rolls back ways Democratic counties have made it easier for people to vote, especially during the coronavirus pandemic.
-It bans drop boxes for mail ballots — a practice that has been used for years in other states with no major problems — and prohibit the mailing of absentee voting applications and ballots to all eligible voters.
-The bill would also make it a felony for any election official who sends out unsolicited applications or ballots to vote-by-mail.
+It bans drop boxes for mail ballots — a practice that has been used for years in other states with no major problems — and prohibits the mailing of absentee voting applications and ballots to all eligible voters.
+The bill also makes it a felony for any election official who sends out unsolicited applications or ballots to vote-by-mail.

-The GOP bill would also ban drive-thru voting for most voters and control the times at which county governments could keep polling places open.
+The GOP bill also bans drive-thru voting for most voters and controls the times at which county governments can keep polling places open.
 That would put a stop to 24-hour voting locations.
 Houston’s Harris County — one of the nation’s largest, most racially diverse areas — says 140,000 voters utilized its drive-thru and 24-hour locations in November.

 Republicans argue that these procedures were used during the ongoing but once-in-a-century pandemic and shouldn’t be regular features of voting in the state.
 Democrats and voting rights groups say those measures simply make it easier for people to cast ballots and especially helped working class, young and ill voters access the polls.

-Two provisions of the bill would make voting more convenient, by extending early voting hours and mandating that workplaces allow employees to make a trip to the polls during either early voting or on Election Day.
+Two provisions of the bill make voting more convenient, by extending early voting hours and mandating that workplaces allow employees to make a trip to the polls during either early voting or on Election Day.

 NEW HURDLES TO MAIL VOTING